Lunarbits222/Lunarbits222/README.md

 Lumarbits is currently building e-commerce software that will Lunarbits stakeholders to use e commerce gateways for its partner offerings.
 Thd forecasted launch of such applications is  Q4-2025.

-DAO Platform: Lunarbits expects to start Nd complete the build of a DAO software systen which it plans to launch and operate in 2026.
+DAO Platform: Lunarbits expects to start and complete the build of a DAO software systen which it plans to launch and operate in 2026.

 ## DAO